 Opioid addiction is notorious for being extremely hard to stop, especially when someone has been abusing for a long time and/or has abused opioids at high doses.
 The majority of people who abuse opioids are dependent on them, meaning that if they stop using, they will experience difficult withdrawal symptoms that can compromise their physical and psychological well-being.
 However, while challenging to go through, it is imperative that those addicted to opioids obtain the proper treatment in order to get sober.
 For these reasons, it is critical to seek professional help from our opioid rehab in Paducah.

 When an individual decides to attend our opioid rehab in Paducah, he or will be evaluated to determine if detox will be the best first step for him or her.
 If so, he or she will begin this process, which occurs when an individual has all substances removed from his or her body.

-During detox, the client will experience some level of withdrawal symptoms.
+During detox, the patient will experience some level of withdrawal symptoms.
 Coming off of opioids can cause symptoms such as anxiety, vomiting, chills, and abdominal pain, which is why withdrawing with our opioid rehab in Paducah can be beneficial.
-Not only can the staff there supply over-the-counter medications that help control symptoms including nausea and cramping, but they can also utilize medication-assisted treatment (MAT), which includes using prescription opioids to help clients wean off of opioids, all while managing symptoms of withdrawal.
+Not only can the staff there supply over-the-counter medications that help control symptoms including nausea and cramping, but they can also utilize medication-assisted treatment (MAT), which includes using prescription opioids to help patients wean off of opioids, all while managing symptoms of withdrawal.
 These medications can include Suboxone and naloxone, both of which are able to lessen the intensity of withdrawal symptoms and calm cravings.
-When taken exactly as prescribed, clients can benefit significantly from these medications.
+When taken exactly as prescribed, patients can benefit significantly from these medications.